 The magnificent Great Barrier Reef covers an area of 348,700 square kilometres and is home to the greatest variety of flora and fauna species found in any one location in the world.
 Students will get to know this great wonder of the natural world by exploring the marine life around the pristine Fitzroy Island.

 Students encounter a range of marine life, as they spend the day snorkelling or peer into the underwater ecosystem on a glass bottom boat tour.
 In an exercise with CoralWatch, students will learn about Coral Bleaching, why it happens and what it means for the reef.
-At the turtle rehabilitation centre, students are confront the consequences of pollution and see how sick and injured turtles are rescued from the reef and treated.
+At the turtle rehabilitation centre, students will confront the consequences of pollution and see how sick and injured turtles are rescued from the reef and treated.

 Learn about forest sciences in Daintree Rainforest